voxel51/eta/README.md

 Run `bash install_externals.bash -h` for more information.

 The script inspects your system to see if CUDA is installed, and, if it is, TensorFlow is installed with GPU support.

-> Note: for GPU installations, `tensorflow-gpu==1.3.0` is installed to ensure CUDA 8.0 support.
+In particular, if CUDA 9 is found, the latest version of the `tensorflow-gpu` package is installed, and if CUDA 8 is found, `tensorflow-gpu 1.4` is installed.

 3. Install the ETA package: